MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.14`
+- Updated nuget dependencies.
+- Modified the `ArgumentParser` to allow not nullable types to receive default values if no value was provided in the command line.
+- Added new tests for the new functionality.

 Version `2.0.13`
 - Updated nuget dependencies.
 - Removed dependencies on a parameterless constructor for domain entities.

 Version `2.0.12`
 - Registers the Argument class in the service collection as a singleton if the `ParseArguments<T>` method was called.
 The method should be called before the `UseStartup` or the arguments won't be registered.
 - Added more tests.

 Version `2.0.11`
 - Removed IStartup interface.
 Now startup classes don't require implemeting interfaces,